 - 12 to 18 inches is better for root crops like carrots, parsnips, and potatoes, which need room to grow downward without hitting compacted ground.

-If your backyard space is tight, a 4×4 ft square bed is a very manageable starting point.
+If your backyard space is tight, a 4×4 ft square bed is a manageable starting point.
 It holds more than it looks like it will and is easy to tend from all four sides.

 What Basic Tools Do You Need to Build a Raised Garden Bed?